Hasse331/Projects/README.md

 Working as team lead and full-stack developer. https://lapsen-arki.fi

-Application is using stack of: Vite, MUI, TypeScript, Node.js, Firebase, Cypress, Jest, Azure, Docker.
+Web application is using stack of: Vite, MUI, TypeScript, Node.js, Firebase, Cypress, Jest, Azure, Docker.

 My teammates working on this project were:
 - [@esaleino](https://github.com/esaleino)